moonsaultco/moonsaultco.github.io/README.md

 cd /vagrant
 grunt # now you are watching less files and compiling javascript

-# using autoless instead of grunt for teh lazy
+# using autoless instead of grunt for the lazy

 autoless less css